 A guide to re-domiciling to Singapore

-From business friendly policies, excellent infrastructure and transparent laws, Singapore has been ranked the world’s easiest place to do business (Doing Business 2016 report by the World Bank).
+From business-friendly policies, excellent infrastructure, transparent laws and stable economy, Singapore has been ranked as one of the world’s easiest place to do business (Doing Business 2019 report by the World Bank).
 Being a part of this supportive business environment has now been made easier for foreign companies through the implementation of Singapore’s re-domiciliation regime.

-From the 11th October 2017, under the Companies (Amendment) Act, it is now possible to transfer the registration of your foreign company from your original jurisdiction, to Singapore, through the inward re-domiciliation regime.
+As stated in the Companies (Amendment) Act, it is possible to transfer the registration of your foreign company from your original jurisdiction, to Singapore, through the inward re-domiciliation regime.
 This means that with a few simple steps, your foreign company can become a Singapore-registered company.

-One clear advantage of this is that foreign companies can now plug into Singapore’s thriving financial centre, which as an efficient gateway into the Asian market.
+One clear advantage of this is that foreign companies can now plug into Singapore’s thriving financial center, which as an efficient gateway into the Asian market.

 The following presents an overview of the considerations for re-domiciliation, its benefits, and requirements.